Medical Laboratory Technology (MLT) Wallace Drive Campus

 The Nursing Education Program is a concept based curriculum which is a stackable credential.
 To complete the Associate Registered Nurse Degree (ADN) the student must successfully complete the entire 5 semesters.
 If the student wishes to complete the Licensed Practical Nurse (LPN) Degree only, the student must successfully complete NUR 114 and NUR 115.
 Once NUR 114 and NUR 115 are completed the student may sit for the NCLEX PN exam.
 Should the student wish to complete the ADN, they may continue and complete the last two semesters.
 Should the student drop out of sequence upon completing the LPN component, the student has 1 year in which to reapply to complete the ADN.

-Application to the Nursing Program (beginning Fall Semester)
+Application to the Nursing Program at Wallace Drive (beginning Fall Semester)

 Deadline for Application: 11:59pm on April 15th